jordenc/com.onkyo/README.md

 Use at your own risk, I accept no responsibility for any damages caused by using this script.

 # Changelog
+**Version 1.1.2**
+- App is now "Amplifier" class in Homey, which makes it possible to have some default control by speech

 **Version 1.1.1**
 - Bugfix for the volumeChanged card (thanks nklerk!)